John-Abbott-College/3W5-Notes/14-event-bubbling.md

 ![butterfly](./assets/4bubbling.png)

-Think of this as A "butterfly effect" in the DOM.
+Think of this as a "butterfly effect" in the DOM.

 # Example continued...